Talent on Tap 2026

 The reputational hangover is costing you candidates

-Research shows that negative press has three times the impact of positive coverage, and for water companies already operating under public scrutiny, that asymmetry is playing out directly in the talent pipeline:
+Research shows that negative press has more of an impact than positive coverage, and for water companies already operating under public scrutiny, that asymmetry is playing out directly in the talent pipeline:

 • Fewer younger candidates are considering the sector at a time when workers under 24 make up just 8% of the workforce